How swimming improves mental health23/09/2019

 “I’m embarrassed about my body and don’t feel comfortable wearing swimwear”

-- Reassure yourself that you’re not alone!
-Many people share similar anxieties about their bodies and everybody has to start somewhere.
+- Try to reassure yourself that you’re not alone and everybody has to start somewhere, many people share similar anxieties about their bodies.

 - You could look for women or men-only sessions.
 These help to support people who feel uncomfortable about attending mixed-gender sessions.